vladshulzhenko/ping-app/README.md

 - ❌ Error handling and failures
 - 🌱 Database seeding progress

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.